farmountain/Codex_Boaster/README.md

 generation, testing, reflexion and billing.
 All reasoning state is recorded in **HipCortex**, enabling a persistent memory of each build attempt.

+The project implements a multi-agent workflow based on the best practices in the [Codex Booster Agentic Framework](docs/agentic-framework.md).
+Planning starts with Parahelp SOP prompts, build tasks use prompt folding, testing relies on debug logs and reflexion chains and an orchestrator manages deployments and prompt library updates.

 The current UI is organised around a sidebar project switcher, an **Agent Panel** for chat-driven workflows and a modular workspace that lists active repositories.
 Users select language runtimes such as Python, Node or Rust